-Trinity’s Piecemakers is open to anyone who has the desire to help provide love, warmth and comfort throughout the world.
-Quilts are sent to Lutheran World Relief and to Project Linus, or to others as a need arises.
+Trinity’s Piecemakers’ quilts are made to provide love, warmth and comfort throughout the world.
+Quilts are sent to Lutheran World Relief, to Project Linus or to others as a need arises.

 Project Linus is a national organization whose mission is to “provide love, a sense of security, warmth and comfort to children who are seriously ill, traumatized, or otherwise in need.”
-Our quilts are distributed to local children in need.
+Our quilts are distributed to local children.

 Quilt tops are made at home by anyone who likes to sew.
 Kits of fabric and instructions are provided in a basket in the church narthex.
 The kits can be “checked out” and returned to the basket upon completion.